Tokyo robot revue drawing crowds at cabaret

 The robot show and glitzy club hark back to the days of Japan's bubble economy, the boom of the mid- to late-1980s that saw flashy clubs sprout up in Tokyo to cater to the newly-rich.

-After a short intermission, in which visitors enjoy a drink and a bento boxed meal that come with the 4,000 yen ($51)admission, the women reappear in military-themed costumes and charge onto the stage maneuvering the robot-vehicles, which move up and down between the crowds.
+After a short intermission, in which visitors enjoy a drink and a bento boxed meal that come with the 4,000 yenadmission, the women reappear in military-themed costumes and charge onto the stage maneuvering the robot-vehicles, which move up and down between the crowds.

 By the end of the hour-long spectacle, the dancers are aboard a miniature airplane that zips overhead as American rock music blares over the speakers.
 One last dance routine involving fairy costumes and light sabres, and the audience is ushered out of the theatre.